-According to a Physician Compensation survey conducted by Sullivan, Cotter and Associates, the specialty physicians across US saw 1.9% increase in their compensation in 2014.
-The internal medicine physicians also experienced a two percent change in their compensation between 2013 and 2014.
+According to a Physician Compensation survey conducted by Sullivan, Cotter, and Associates, specialty physicians across the US saw a 1.9% increase in their compensation in 2014.
+Internal medicine physicians also experienced a two percent change in their compensation between 2013 and 2014.
 The median total cash compensation for them recorded in 2014 is $213,428.

-Even though internal medicine specialty witnessed a slight increase in compensation this year, many internists continue to grapple with a shrinking bottom-line.
-This is because a treatment by an internal medicine physician depends on or collaborates with different diagnostic laboratories and care justifys.
-Due to such varied aspects in the treatment episode, the medical billing and coding becomes complicated.
+Even though the internal medicine specialty witnessed a slight increase in compensation this year, many internists continue to grapple with a shrinking bottom line.
+This is because treatment by an internal medicine physician depends on or collaborates with different diagnostic laboratories and care to justify.
+Due to such varied aspects in the treatment episode, the medical billing and coding become complicated.
 The medical claims for internists require joint coding of services.
 They also have to deal with a variety of separate codes as they have to treat various health disorders.

 - Not coding peripheral tests and processes such as removal of skin tags and injections in an accurate manner

 Without a skilled team of coders and billers, internists can face serious troubles in transitioning to ICD-10 by 2015.
 The rising costs and declining reimbursements are driving many internists to quit their private practices.
 Many physicians have started joining larger groups for avoiding the hassles of running a medical office in the current US healthcare industry.

 The dependence on other practitioners complicates the billing procedure for internists.
 However, they can streamline their revenue cycle and ensure timely payments through effective medical billing services and coding practices.
 In order to mitigate the difficulties related to billing and administration, many internal medicine practices are taking recourse to outsource their RCM to billing agencies.